Ekkehard-Schulze/precision-temperature-logger/README.md

 a breakout board for TMP119 (see below).

 4. Our firmware also supports the 'SparkFun OpenLog DEV-13712' board with modifications.
- An electronic technician must flash the firmware, breakout the I2C-bus and INT0, re-wire one LED, add I2C and 1-Wire bus pull-up resistors, a voltage divider, a DS3231 clock, and TMP117 sensors.
+ An electronic technician must flash the firmware using an ISP programmer, breakout the I2C-bus and INT0, re-wire one LED, add I2C and 1-Wire bus pull-up resistors, a voltage divider, a DS3231 clock, and TMP117 sensors.
 These modifications require trace cutting and soldering under a microscope.

 5. To meet alternative research requirements, we offer a specialized firmware version that supports a wider range of sensor types:
     * TMP117 and TMP119 (accuracy not worse than ±0.1&nbsp;°C from –20&nbsp;°C to +50&nbsp;°C)